stitchdata/docs/_integration-schemas/harvest/v2/user_project_tasks.md

   The `{{ table.name }}` table contains pairs of user IDs and project task IDs.

    This data can be used to see lists of all the project tasks associated with a user, and join tables together to get a comprehensive look at the user's projects.

+  **Note**: This table is updated based on new and updated `users`.
+This means that when a user is updated, this table will also be updated.

 replication-method: "Key-based Incremental"

+replication-key:
+  name: "updated_at"
+  ## This is replicated as part of the parent table, users

 api-method:
   name: